GustawXYZ/dactyl_manuform_rp2040/README.md

 |GP9|GP8|
 |GP8|GP9|

-GP8 and GP9 are switch in "X" pattern, so that TX and RX is opposite on the other board.
+GP8 and GP9 are switch in "X" pattern, so that TX and RX are switched on the other board.

-To use please set up you need to set up qmk_firmware as per here: https://docs.qmk.fm/#/newbs_building_firmware
+To use you need to set up qmk_firmware as per here: https://docs.qmk.fm/#/newbs_building_firmware

 If my fork is not yet merged you need to use `qmk clone` to use it.

 ## FLASHING

-Next proceed with the following for a simple update/flash:
+Next proceed with the following commands for a simple update/flash:

 ```bash
 cd ~/qmk_firmware/keyboards/handwired/dactyl_manuform_rp2040 &&
 qmk flash
 ```
-This should build the firmware and try flashing.
+This should build the firmware and try flashing it.
-When qmk says "waiting for drive" unplug your keyboard, and plug it back again while holding RESET button on the Pi Pico.
+When qmk says "waiting for drive" unplug your keyboard, then plug it back again while holding RESET button on the Pi Pico.
 It should show up in your file manager, if needed mount it e.g. by clicking on it in Thunar File Manager.
 QMK then should automatically pick it up and complete.

 ## Setting EPROM

-If this is your first flash plase use following for setting up the EPROM so the keyboard knows which is left and which is right half.
+If this is your first flash use the following for setting up the EPROM so the keyboard knows which is left and which is right half.
 ```bash
 qmk flash -bl uf2-split-left
 ```